Ph.D., 2003, Emory University

 Professor Yarbrough also co-edited a collection of essays entitled Gender and Sexuality in the Indigenous Americas, 1400-1850 with Sandra Slater (College of Charleston).
 The anthology addresses the question of how Europeans manipulated native ideas about gender for their own purposes and how indigenous people responded to European attempts to impose gendered cultural practices that clashed with native thinking.

-Currently, Professor Yarbrough is working on a project that considers the participation of Choctaw Indians in the American Civil War.
+Professor Yarbrough’s new book Choctaw Confederates: The American Civil War in Indian Country explores the participation of Choctaw Indians in the American Civil War.

 Professor Yarbrough teaches courses on nineteenth-century American history covering the American Civil War, Native history, African American history, and women and gender.